 - Use extreme caution when throwing weighted lines to a boat in distress.
-When in rough seas, use a light throwing line with a weight secured on the throwing end and a heavier towing line secured to the other end. - Never attempt to tow a boat larger or heavier than your own. - Never attempt to tow a grounded, damaged or capsized boat. - Use a tow line that is rated at least four times the gross weight of the boat being towed. - Make sure tow lines are in good condition and are free of damage, cuts or ahrasions - Attach a tow line to the designated strong point on the disabled boat.
-Never attach a tow line to any point on the disabled boat other than the designated strong point.
-Strong points are typically the bow and stern eves on boats under 26' and are usually labeled. - When attaching to the stern strong points, wrap the tow line with chafing gear where it rubs against the boat or any corners. - Leave at least two boat lengths between the boats for adequate movement. - Never allow anyone to be in line with the tow line.
-If the line breaks, pulls free or the hardware fails, dangerous recoil could occur, resulting in severe injury or death to anyone in its path. - Adjust the tow line to match wave action.
+When in rough seas, use a light throwing line with a weight secured on the throwing end and a heavier towing line secured to the other end. - Never attempt to tow a boat larger or heavier than your own. - Never attempt to tow a grounded, damaged or capsized boat. - Use a tow line that is rated at least four times the gross weight of the boat being towed. - Make sure tow lines are in good condition and are free of damage, cuts or abrasions. - Attach a tow line to the bow eye on the disabled boat.
+Never attach a tow line to any point on the disabled boat other than the bow eye. - Attach the tow line to the stern eyes of the towboat.
+Wrap the tow line with chafing gear where it rubs against the boat or any corners. - Leave at least two boat lengths between the boats for adequate movement. - Never allow anyone to be in line with the tow line.
+If the line breaks or pulls free, dangerous recoil could occur, resulting in severe injury or death to anyone in its path. - Adjust the tow line to match wave action.
 Keep the boats on the crest or in the trough of the waves at the same time.
 In protected, calm waters, shorten the line for better handling. - Tow at moderate speed, allowing for adverse wind and wave conditions. - Have the operator of the towed boat steer with you if possible. - Have a person on the tow boat watch the disabled vehicle and, if necessary, be available to signal the operator of the disabled boat.